South Carolina State Flag

 The South Carolina state flag meaning connects to the state's Revolutionary War history.
 Each element honors South Carolina's military defense and independence.

 The palmetto tree represents Fort Moultrie's defense against British attack.
 The fort's walls were built with palmetto logs over sand.
 These soft logs absorbed British cannon fire during the Battle of Sullivan's Island on June 28, 1776.
-The crescent comes from the silver insignia worn on militia caps.
+The crescent comes from the silver insignia worn on militia caps, and the legacy is central to the Palmetto State nickname.

 In 1775, Colonel William Moultrie designed a flag for South Carolina troops fighting in the American Revolutionary War.
 The Council of Safety asked him to create the design.
 Moultrie chose blue to match the militia's uniforms.
 He added a white crescent taken from the silver insignia on their caps.
-The flag was first flown at Fort Johnson.
+The flag was first flown at Fort Johnson and later aligned with South Carolina's official indigo blue color standard.

 The flag gained fame during the Battle of Sullivan's Island on June 28, 1776.
 British forces attacked a fortress defended by Moultrie.
 During the sixteen-hour battle, British cannon fire shot down the flag.
 Sergeant William Jasper ran into the open and raised it again.
 He rallied the troops until the flag could be mounted properly.
 This act saved Charleston from conquest for four years.